 Sleeves or No Sleeves?

-If you check out the top patterns, you will notice that long sleeves are in vogue.
-Dresses with sleeves, long, short, puff sleeves, and ¾ sleeves are once again a hit and you can pick from the various styles of sleeves to make a perfect wedding attire.
+If you check the top patterns, you'll notice long sleeves are in vogue.
+Dresses with sleeves, long, short, puff and ¾ sleeves are once again a hit and you can pick from the various styles to make a perfect wedding attire.

 Necklines and More

 Patterns with and without sleeves for this season are plenty.
 Go for full sleeves with fur at the cuffs and have the neckline as well-graced with fur.
 Portrait neck, deep 'V' neck, or sweetheart necks look awesome with full sleeve patterns.